RaoufGrera/LibyaCV/readme.md

 ![tools](https://raw.githubusercontent.com/RaoufGrera/LibyaCV/master/public/images/libyacv1.png)

 ## How to setup
-Step 1 => get the code from github
+- get the code from github
 ```php
 # create a new git repository
 git init